 The European Journal of Empirical Legal Studies (EJELS) is a peer-reviewed open access journal devoted to the empirical study of law and legal systems.
 The Journal is established, owned, and run by the European Society for Empirical Legal Studies (ESELS).

-The Journal aims to (i) scientifically advance the field of empirical legal studies, (ii) bridge the substantive domain of law and the empirical approaches broadly conceived, and (iii) promote the use of different empirical methods when researching legal and public policy questions.
-In particular, it promotes methodological pluralism and strives to foster a discussion between the different fields.
+EJELS aims to (i) scientifically advance the field of empirical legal studies, (ii) bridge the substantive domain of law and the empirical approaches broadly conceived, (iii) promote the use of different empirical methods when researching legal and public policy questions, and (iv) provide evidence-based scholarship to be used by policy-makers and other stakeholders.
+In particular, it promotes methodological pluralism and strives to foster discussion between different disciplines.

 Types of articles